Idaho National Guard father, son respond to fires together

+Today, Jeb serves as a fire chief for the 939th Engineer Fire Fighting Detachment and full time as a firefighter and assistant fire chief for the Idaho Army National Guard’s Orchard Combat Training Center.

+Last year, his 19-year-old son Pfc.
+Tyson Baker, joined the Idaho Army National Guard as an infantryman with Charlie Company, 2nd Battalion of the 116th Cavalry Regiment, and later became a seasonal wildland firefighter at the OCTC, continuing his family legacy as a third-generation firefighter and military service member.

-Father and son team, Jeb and Tyson Baker, were two of 16 Idaho National Guardsmen who volunteered to assist the Idaho Department of Lands fight wildfires in northern Idaho after Gov. Brad Little declared a state of emergency in July.
-The group of citizen-Soldiers and Airmen assigned to Task Force Timber Shield left Boise in August and were the first in the Idaho National Guard’s history to deploy as Firefighter Type 2 Red Card certified wildland firefighters.
+In August, the father and son team were two of 16 citizen-Soldiers and Airmen who volunteered to assist the Idaho Department of Lands fight wildfires in northern Idaho after Gov. Brad Little declared a state of emergency in July.
+The group of Guardsmen assigned to Task Force Timber Shield were the first in the Idaho National Guard’s history to deploy as Firefighter Type 2 Red Card certified wildland firefighters.

+“I have a high level of pride knowing I’m making an impact on my son, who immolates some of my own life choices and wants to follow my footsteps as a Guardsman and firefighter,” said Jeb.
+“It’s exciting to have this experience with Tyson and the opportunity to share with him what I’ve been doing throughout my career.”

+Tyson said his father taught him about firefighting at a young age and becoming a firefighter was always something that interested him.
+While they both fight fires within the OCTC, this was the first time they trained to fight fires together.

 |Date Taken: